Montjeu: Notable progeny

 As of 29 March 2012, he had produced 35 individual Group 1 winners and the winners of over £14m.

 In popular culture

-Montjeu appears in Cygames' Umamusume: Pretty Derby franchise as an anthropomorphized non-trainable boss character in the video game.
-Prior to this, a character based on Montjeu had appeared in the first season of the animé as Cygames did not have the rights to use the horse at the time.
-However, Cygames was eventually able to get the rights and added Montjeu in 2023.
+Montjeu appears in Cygames' Umamusume: Pretty Derby franchise as an anthropomorphized non-trainable boss character in the video game, particularly in the story scenario "Reach for the Stars: Project l'Arc" where the player must train their selected umamusume to run in the Prix de l'Arc de Triomphe.
+Prior to this, a character based on Montjeu (renamed Broye) appeared in the first season of the anime during the finale episodes depicting the 1999 Japan Cup, as Cygames did not yet have the rights to use the horse at the time.
+However, Cygames was eventually able to get the rights and added Montjeu to the game in 2023.